Lactarius argillaceifolius: Microscopic characteristics

-The spores are roughly spherical to broadly elliptical, and measure 7–11 by 7–8 µm.
-They are ornamented with warts and ridges that sometimes form a partial reticulum (a pattern of interconnected ridges), with prominences up to 1 µm high.
+The spores are roughly spherical to broadly elliptical, and measure 7–11 by 7–8 μm.
+They are ornamented with warts and ridges that sometimes form a partial reticulum (a pattern of interconnected ridges), with prominences up to 1 μm high.
 The spore are hyaline (translucent) and amyloid, meaning that they will absorb iodine when stained with Melzer's reagent.
 The cap cuticle of young specimens is made of a tissue type known an ixotrichoderm, which contains gelatinized hyphae of different lengths arranged in roughly parallel fashion.
 As the mushroom matures, the cap cuticle gradually becomes an ixolattice—characterized by branching, entangled, gelatinous hyphae.
-The basidia (the spore-bearing cells) are four-spored, and measure 45–52 by 9–10.5 µm.
-The pleurocystidia (cystidia on the gill face) are abundant, and relatively long—between 60 and 140 µm long by 6–14 µm thick.
-The cheilocystidia (cystidia on the gill edge) measure 32–67 by 6–9 µm.
+The basidia (the spore-bearing cells) are four-spored, and measure 45–52 by 9–10.5 μm.
+The pleurocystidia (cystidia on the gill face) are abundant, and relatively long—between 60 and 140 μm long by 6–14 μm thick.
+The cheilocystidia (cystidia on the gill edge) measure 32–67 by 6–9 μm.

 Varieties

 Lactarius argillaceifolius var. dissimilis, a variety reported from South Carolina, is nearly identical in appearance, but it has white latex that tastes bitter then acrid.
 The structure of the cap cuticle differs from the nominate variety in that it has dextrinoid (staining yellowish or reddish brown with Meltzer's reagent) incrustations on the hyphae.
-The variety megacarpus has a larger cap (up to 27 cm wide with flesh that is up to 3 cm thick), and white and unchanging latex with an acrid taste.
+The variety megacarpus has a larger cap, up to 27 cm wide with flesh that is up to 3 cm thick, and white and unchanging latex with an acrid taste.
 Its stem measures 16 to 20 cm long by 4 to 5 cm wide near the top.
 Microscopically, the spores of var. megacarpus are more reticulate than the nominate variety.

+Lactarius argillaceifolius var. megacarpus, commonly known as the vulgar milk cap, is a variety reported from Oregon, California, and Baja California.
+It has been known to grow under coast live oak and tanoak trees.
+Its latex is off-white, and stains fungal tissue brown to brownish, and its spore print is whitish to buff.
+Its edibility is unknown, but it may be poisonous.

 Similar species

 Lactarius trivialis is a European species that is similar in appearance to L. argillaceifolius, and they are often confused for each other.
 L. trivialis can be distinguished by gills that stain brown when exposed to the latex, and a preference for growing in conifer- and birch-rich boreal and subalpine forests.
 Variety megacarpus may be confused with L. pallescens, a smaller paler-colored species with latex that stains gills lilac rather than brown.

+Additionally, L. hibbardiae has a zonate cap, L. kauffmanii has a tan to gray pileus, and L. uvidus stains purple.